Prompt Library · 36 prompts

 2. Identify the most likely cause

-3. Give a concrete fix
+3. Provide a concrete fix

 4. Explain why the error occurs so I can avoid it in the future